Loading...

 How to consume apples, dosa without glucose spikes

-Combine apples or dosa with a source of protein or healthy fats such as nuts, seeds, or a small amount of cheese.
-This can help slow down the absorption of carbohydrates and reduce glucose spikes.
+Incorporate a source of protein, such as nuts, yogurt, or cheese, when eating apples or dosa.
+This can help slow down digestion and reduce glucose spikes.

 Stay Active

-Engage in light physical activity, such as a short walk, after eating.
-This can help your body use up the glucose from your meal more effectively.
+Engage in light physical activity, such as a short walk, after meals to help lower post-meal glucose levels.

 Hydrate Well